NativeScript/docs-v8/introduction.md

 ### Bring your own

 You may create a custom template for your projects.
-The best place to start is to use one of the Official templates as a base and applying your changes on top.
+The best place to start is to use one of the Official templates as a base and apply your changes on top.

-The easiest and straight-forward way to create your customized template is to clone one of the blank templates.
+The easiest way to create your customized template is to clone one of the blank templates.
 NativeScript templates come in different flavors (Plain JavaScript, TypeScript, Angular and Vue.js) so you could select the blank template for the desired application flavor.

 Here is the list of the six main blank templates depending on the coding language preferences.